"FSB Kent & Medway are excited about sponsoring the Women in Business Big Show.

 And there are thousands and thousands of women running their business like this, under the radar, and for whom most of the exhibitions and business resources feel beyond their reach.

-This is why the exhibition space for this event starts at £15 which is around the price of a couple of cups of coffee and a bun at any well-known coffee shop.
+Therefore, the exhibition space for this event starts at £35, which is less than the price of a meal for 2 at a family-style restaurant.

 What I want to achieve is to unite women in business so we can all grow and learn from each other and to foster how it's much more about approach than turnover, terminology and technicalities.